Skip to content

 1. You are baking with sourdough that is not in good condition and therefore the dough does not rise

-If the dough doesn't rise, the first suspect in such a situation is the yeast .
+If the dough doesn't rise, the first suspect in such a situation is the sourdough.
 It should smell pleasantly sour, bubble, and grow rapidly when fed.
-If the dough hasn't doubled in size even after a few hours of rising, the yeast simply needs to be refreshed.
+If the dough hasn't doubled in size even after a few hours of rising, the sourdough simply needs to be refreshed.

 2. The dough doesn't rise because it's cold